kaiachain/kaia/kaiax/gov/headergov/README.md

 ### MyVotesResponse

-The response type for `governance_myVotes`. `MyVotes` indicates all votes that the node casted in this epoch and will cast when it becomes a proposer.
+The response type for `governance_myVotes`. `MyVotes` contains votes that the current node has casted in this epoch, and votes waiting to be casted when the node becomes a proposer.

 See [impl/api.go](./impl/api.go).